SurfaceAI/dataset_creation/README.md

 **V0.5** is a *unlabled datapool*.
 Labels were added in iterations and new *labled dataset versions* were continuously created.
 Each new data version from V0.6 to V0.9 is the collection of all *labled images thus far*.
 V0.10 and V0.12 do not add further images, instead, they refine existing annotations with the goal of finding annotation errors.
 V0.11 additionally added a sample of 10% automatically discarded images in case of an introduced bias.

-**V0.100, V0.101, V0.200 and 0.V5X** are new *datapools* for further experiments of semi-automated labeling for under-represented classes.
-Thus, they are not labeled systematically but only images that were algorithmically identified as belonging to under-represented classes were manually checked and if confirmed, added to the final dataset V1.0.
+**V0.100, V0.200 and 0.V5X** are new *datapools* for further experiments of semi-automated labeling for under-represented classes.
+Thus, they are not labeled systematically but only images that were algorithmically identified as belonging to under-represented classes were manually checked and if confirmed (see Section below), added to the final dataset V1.0.

 **V0.0**: